jamesmontemagno/PagerSlidingTabStrip-for-Xamarin.Android/README.md

          var tabs = FindViewById<PagerSlidingTabStrip>(Resource.Id.tabs);
          tabs.SetViewPager(pager);

-  5. If your adapter implements the interface `CustomTabProvider` you can past you custom tab view/s.
+  4. If your adapter implements the interface `CustomTabProvider` you can past you custom tab view/s.
-     In case the the view returned contains the id `Resource.Id.tab_title`, this view should be a `TextView`  and will be used to placed the title.
+     In case the the view returned contains the id `Resource.Id.psts_tab_title`, this view should be a `TextView`  and will be used to placed the title.

-     Otherwise the default tab will be use (That's a TextView with id `R.id.tab_title`)
+     Otherwise the default tab will be use (That's a TextView with id `Resource.Id.psts_tab_title`)

-  4. *(Optional)* If you use implement `IOnPageChangeListener` with your view pager you should set it in the widget rather than on the pager directly.
+  5. *(Optional)* If you use implement `IOnPageChangeListener` with your view pager you should set it in the widget rather than on the pager directly.

          // continued from above